nopgtb/SDMO/README.md

 "metric_EXP":4.2
 ```
 ### Class level metric
 Class level metric contains an array of dictionaries.
 This dictionary has the keys class and metric.
 Key class contains the name of the class prefixed with the package path that it exists in.
+Some tools provide file name instead of class name.
+In these cases the file name is used as the class name.
 Key metric contains the value for the metric being calculated for this class.
 The value can be either integer, floating point, boolean or a value representing None.
 The value None means that the metric could not be calculated for the specific class.
 ```
 "metric_C3":[
     {"class":"excomm.secret.class", "metric":1},